This post contains affiliate links. Read the full disclosure here.

 Measuring Flour: Properly measuring your flour is key to getting soft cookies that don’t get too puffy and spread the right amount.
 Measure your flour with either a kitchen scale or using the scoop and level method.

 Espresso Powder: you can use any espresso powder, regular or decaf.
-If you have an espresso machine, you can make a shot of espresso, then measure out one and a half tablespoons of the espresso (don’t use more liquid than that, or else the cookies will have a wet texture!)
+If you have an espresso machine, you can make a shot of espresso, then measure out one and a half tablespoons of the espresso (don’t use more liquid than that, or else the cookie dough will be too wet!)

 Storage and Freezing: